Sumo Logic (NASDAQ:SUMO) Updates FY 2023 Earnings Guidance

-A number of brokerages have commented on SUMO.
-Jefferies Financial Group reduced their price objective on Sumo Logic from $12.00 to $8.50 in a research report on Monday, May 23rd.
-Morgan Stanley raised their price objective on Sumo Logic from $10.00 to $11.00 and gave the stock an equal weight rating in a research report on Friday, August 26th.
-Cowen dropped their target price on Sumo Logic to $13.00 in a report on Friday, May 27th.
-Royal Bank of Canada dropped their target price on Sumo Logic from $17.00 to $14.00 in a report on Monday, May 23rd.
-Finally, Piper Sandler dropped their target price on Sumo Logic from $10.00 to $8.00 in a report on Wednesday, July 13th.
-Five investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and an average price target of $13.07.
+Several equities analysts have recently issued reports on SUMO shares.
+Piper Sandler lowered their price target on Sumo Logic from $10.00 to $8.00 in a research report on Wednesday, July 13th.
+Royal Bank of Canada dropped their target price on shares of Sumo Logic from $17.00 to $14.00 in a report on Monday, May 23rd.
+Morgan Stanley boosted their target price on Sumo Logic from $10.00 to $11.00 and gave the stock an equal weight rating in a research report on Friday, August 26th.
+Cowen decreased their price target on Sumo Logic to $13.00 in a research report on Friday, May 27th.
+Finally, Jefferies Financial Group dropped their target price on shares of Sumo Logic from $12.00 to $8.50 in a research report on Monday, May 23rd.
+Four research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has a consensus rating of Hold and an average target price of $13.07.

-Several hedge funds and other institutional investors have recently made changes to their positions in SUMO.
-Quantbot Technologies LP bought a new position in Sumo Logic during the second quarter worth about $38,000.
-Walleye Capital LLC bought a new position in Sumo Logic during the second quarter worth about $76,000.
-Zurcher Kantonalbank Zurich Cantonalbank bought a new position in Sumo Logic during the second quarter worth about $85,000.
-US Bancorp DE lifted its holdings in Sumo Logic by 32.0% during the first quarter.
-US Bancorp DE now owns 7,741 shares of the company’s stock worth $90,000 after acquiring an additional 1,875 shares in the last quarter.
-Finally, Teacher Retirement System of Texas bought a new position in Sumo Logic during the second quarter worth about $100,000.
+Large investors have recently bought and sold shares of the business.
+Quantbot Technologies LP bought a new stake in Sumo Logic during the 2nd quarter worth about $38,000.
+Walleye Capital LLC acquired a new position in Sumo Logic in the second quarter valued at approximately $76,000.
+Zurcher Kantonalbank Zurich Cantonalbank bought a new position in Sumo Logic in the second quarter valued at approximately $85,000.
+US Bancorp DE grew its holdings in Sumo Logic by 32.0% during the 1st quarter.
+US Bancorp DE now owns 7,741 shares of the company’s stock worth $90,000 after acquiring an additional 1,875 shares during the period.
+Finally, Teacher Retirement System of Texas bought a new stake in shares of Sumo Logic during the 2nd quarter valued at $100,000.
 72.04% of the stock is currently owned by institutional investors.

 About Sumo Logic